somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 - Coupons Visual Attributes
 - Coupons Value Proposition
 - Coupons Display Period(lifetime)
-- Coupons ImpressionClick-through Rate, Conversion
+- Coupons Impression, Click-through Rate and Conversion Rate

+_as per our latest discussion we believe we have_